johnnyy5929/sep11-freedom-project/tool/learning-log.md

 ![](Screenshot_24-11-2024_192024_kaboomjs.com.jpeg)
 ![](Screenshot_24-11-2024_192034_kaboomjs.com.jpeg)

-This is what I did for LL4 we made a RPG game where you can explore and talk to the npc and roam.
+This is what I did for LL4.
+We made a RPG game where you can explore and talk to the npc and roam.

 <!--
 * Links you used today (websites, videos, etc)